AstroNatasha/AstroNatasha/README.md

 ## 💼 Professional Journey

 Professionally, I've been working as a data scientist since 2018.
 I began at the Brazilian Institute of Economics as a business analytics professional and full-stack developer.
 Later, I ventured into People Analytics at Sinch, and currently, I'm at Stone Co, contributing as a business analytics professional, providing analyses that assist stakeholders in making strategic decisions about their products.
+My main programming languages are R, SQL and python.
 You can find more details on my LinkedIn profile!

 ## 🧪 Scientific Passion